Irish travellers call on the government to end discrimination and provide proper accommodation, health care and education for their community.

 The purpose of the march was to highlight government inaction which they claim has led to desperate third world conditions among their people.

-Mary Fanning reports for RTÉ News on 6 July 1985.
+An RTÉ News reports broadcast on 6 July 1985.
+The reporter is Mary Fanning.